BaptistePires/Projet_Indexeur/README.md

 ## Documentation
 * Swagger API Documentation: http://localhost:8080/
 * OpenAPI Specification: http://localhost:8080/api/openapi.json
-* Project Information and Reports: Execute `mvn site` in a separate terminal.
+* Project Information and Reports: Execute `mvn site:run` in a separate terminal.
 The reports will be generated and visible at http://localhost:9000/